 Statendam IV Built in 1957 at Wilton-Feijenoord -Schiedam (Holland) Tonnage: 24.294 -Sold in 1982 as Rhapsody.
 Sold again in 1986 as Regent Star and in 1996 as Sea Harmony.
 Since april 1997 lay-up.
 Finally sold for scrap on march 2004 as Harmony 1.Towed from Eleusis (Greece) to Alang (India)

-Statendam V Built in 1992 first of a serie of four newbuilds Tonnage 55.818 - Sold to P&O Australia 2015 New name Pacific Eden
+Statendam V Built in 1992 first of a serie of four newbuilds Tonnage 55.818 - Sold to P&O Australia 2015 New name Pacific Eden.
+March 2018 sold to CMV.

 July 2017 The 55,819-tonne vessel is currently undertaking a 12-day transformation in Singapore ahead of the start of her highly-anticipated Cairns cruise season.